-Frosted Banana Bread Cookies are soft, chewy and topped with a delicious brown sugar frosting.
-They taste just like your favorite banana bread!
+Frosted Banana Bread Cookies are super soft, chewy and topped with a delicious brown sugar frosting.
+This easy cookie recipe tastes just like banana bread!

-A couple of weeks ago, I hit the mother lode.
-See, my parents sent over two bags filled with just about every recipe that my grandmother had ever collected or created.
-And she collected tons — some went back to the 1950's and earlier.
-There were even a few of my mom’s recipes in there.
-Believe me, I was in recipe Nirvana.
+I inherited over two bags filled with just about every recipe that my grandmother had ever collected or created.
+And she collected tons -- some went back to the 1950's and earlier.

 Luckily, this cookie recipe was pretty clear, and I only changed a couple of things.
-I used butter instead of shortening, and I added cinnamon — just a touch.
-It’s an easy recipe, and the cookies take just 10 minutes to bake.
+I used butter instead of shortening, and I added cinnamon.

-The frosting is super easy to make, and it's seriously good.
+The boiled brown sugar frosting is super easy to make, and it's seriously good.
 It's just butter, brown sugar, vanilla and cream mixed with powdered sugar.

 Actually, the cookies are perfectly delicious without the frosting, so you could even skip that part.
 But, I really hope you don't, because the cookies are AhMAYzing with it!